CrunchyData/postgres-operator/hugo/content/Security/_index.md

 ## Operator RBAC

-Operator roles are defined as Secrets starting in version 4.1 of the Operator.
-Likewise, Operator users are also defined as Secrets.
+Operator user roles (pgouser) are defined as Secrets starting in version 4.1 of the Operator.
+Likewise, Operator users (pgouser) are also defined as Secrets.

 The bootstrap Operator credential is created when you run: